Business Valuations 101: How Vacation Rental Companies Are Valued

 Price Per Contract Method

 The Price Per Contract method is the second valuation method used in our industry.
-This method is less structured than the multiple of Adjusted EBITDA approach.
-Typically, this method is reserved for smaller or less profitable companies.
-If you’re Adjusted EBITDA is less than $250,000.00, then you are likely looking at this valuation method.
+This approach is less structured than the multiple of Adjusted EBITDA method and is typically reserved for smaller or less profitable companies.
+If your Adjusted EBITDA is less than $250,000, you’re likely looking at this valuation method.

 What Are the Multiples for This Method?

-With this method, you are typically looking at a 1–2x multiple of your company’s annual commissions.
-For the sake of a simple example, if your company generates $100,000 in annual commissions, applying a 1–2x multiple would imply a potential sale price between $100,000 and $200,000, depending on factors such as contract quality, owner involvement, and operational complexity.
+With this method, you’re typically looking at a 1.25x–1.75x multiple of your company’s annual commissions.
+As a simple example, if your company generates $100,000 in annual commissions, applying that multiple would imply a potential sale price between $125,000 and $175,000, depending on factors such as contract quality, owner involvement, and operational complexity.

 In most cases, transactions at this level are structured as asset purchases rather than the sale of the legal business entity itself.
 The primary asset being acquired is typically the homeowner management contracts, which are then rolled into the buyer’s existing platform and operating model.
 Because these contracts are absorbed into an established business with its own systems, staff, and overhead, the seller’s historical profit and loss statements tend to play a less central role than they would in a traditional standalone acquisition.